Bug report #1950

 And speaking of SIP/PyQt, the sip and pyqt programs need to be in your PATH also during configuration and compilation.

-#8 Updated by vince - over 14 years ago
+#8 Updated by vince - about 15 years ago

 Replying to [comment:7 kyngchaos]: